(This post may contain affiliate links. Please read our disclosure policy for more information.)

-Our first season in the Colorado mountains with the kids taught us that skiing for the first time can easily be simplified.
-A few basic first time skiing tips will get you set in the right direction and quickly confident on the slopes this winter.
+If you’re looking for new ways to get outside with the kids, skiing is one of the best activities to get your family outdoors in the winter.
+Our first season in the Colorado mountains with the kids taught us that skiing for beginners can easily be simplified.
+A few essential first-time skiing tips will get you set in the right direction and quickly confident on the slopes this winter.

-This article is focused on tips on navigating your way through your first time skiing adventure, rather than teaching how to ski.
+This article is focused on navigating your way through your first-time skiing adventure rather than teaching you how to ski.
 We’ll leave that to the pros!
 If you want a sneak-peek at ski techniques taught in skiing for beginners lessons, this is a great intro video:

 Getting Ready for Skiing for the First Time

 1. Skiing for the First Time – or Maybe Snowboarding?

 There was a time when this wasn’t even a question.
 There were few – if any – snowboarders on the mountain slopes, and lessons and information were geared just to skiing for beginners.
 Things have since changed, so before you even get out there, you’ll want to consider boarding as an alternative to skiing.

 There isn’t a correct answer – it’s a personal preference.
 We know families who have their kids master skiing before trying out snowboarding, and while others set right out with boarding.